fabioformosa/quartz-manager/README.md

 * Press the start button
 * The GUI manager updates the progress bar and reports all logs of your quartz job.

+## ROADMAP
+Open the [Projects Section](https://github.com/fabioformosa/quartz-manager/projects) to glance at the roadmap of Quartz Manager.
+This project was born in 2016 when I needed a visual panel to monitor a scheduled job that fulfilled a mailing campaign to my customers.
+It is currently under development, regarding: frontend, backend and CI/CD.

 ## QUICK START
 **[requirements]** Make sure you have installed
 * [Java 8](https://java.com/download/) or greater